pivotal/blog/content/post/react-integration-tests-with-enzyme.md

 - In some scenarios it is not too easy to set up a test.
 Usually because of limitations of mocking the API responses.
 - Testing non-react libraries requires a bit of fiddling (see example above).
 - Enzyme does not clean the state between tests, you will need to manage test pollution yourself by cleaning state after each test.
+- Running in Node environment, Enzyme tests cannot fully replace browser testing that guarantees we are not missing some polyfill or lacking a hack required by IE.

 # Summary
 We took an experimental path and used Enzyme for writing integration tests that mounted